 NOTE-IGMP snooping is commonly use to determine group address membership.

-To avoid undetected retries being passed up at a receiver’s MAC-SAP, duplicate detection for group addressed frames is required in STAs with dot11RobustAVStreamingImplemented(#29) set to true (see 9.2.9).
+To avoid undetected retries being passed up at a receiver’s MAC-SAP, duplicate detection and removal(#477) for group addressed frames is required in STAs with dot11RobustAVStreamingImplemented(#29) set to true (see 9.2.9).

 MRG frames shall be QoS data frames (with QoS subfield of the Subtype field set to 1).

-If the Block Ack agreement is successfully established for the group addressed stream and the Power Management mode for the group addressed stream is MRG-SP, then the non-AP STA ensures it is awake for subsequent SPs (see 11.22.15.2.7).
+If the Block Ack agreement is successfully established for the group addressed stream and the delivery method(#2) for the group addressed stream is MRG-SP, then the non-AP STA ensures it is awake for subsequent SPs (see 11.22.15.2.7).

 A non-AP STA may request a change of MRG service for a grouped addressed stream by sending a DMS Descriptor with the DMSID identifying the group address and the Request Type set to “Change” as described in 11.22.15.1 with the following modifications: